John Sterling (sportscaster): New York Yankees (1989–2024)

-In 1989, Sterling returned to New York to broadcast the games for the Yankees on WABC radio.
-In 2013, the Yankees announced a move to WFAN for ten years, and Sterling was retained.
+In 1989, Sterling returned to New York to broadcast games for the New York Yankees of MLB on WABC radio; he would be on the call for the next thirty-five seasons, moving to WCBS-AM in 2002 and WFAN in 2013.
 His announcing partners were Jay Johnstone (1989–1990), Joe Angel (1991), Michael Kay (1992–2001), Charley Steiner (2002–2004), and Suzyn Waldman (2005–2024).

-Sterling called 5,060 consecutive games for the Yankees from 1989 until he took four games off from July 4 until July 7, 2019.
+Sterling called 5,060 consecutive games for the Yankees from 1989 until 2019, when he took four games off from July 4 until July 7.
 This included all 2,747 regular season and 158 postseason games played by Derek Jeter.
 On October 18, 2021, Sterling signed a new contract with WFAN for 2022 with the potential for a reduced schedule.
 On June 6, 2022, Sterling announced that he would start working on a reduced schedule in the second half of the MLB season, primarily taking time off from traveling to road games outside of the northeastern United States.
 He continued to do road trips to Fenway Park, Citi Field, and Oriole Park at Camden Yards.

-On September 20, 2018, as part of a promotion called "Rivalry in the Booth", Sterling and Red Sox radio broadcaster Joe Castiglione switched places in the fourth inning.
+On September 20, 2018, as part of a promotion called "Rivalry in the Booth", Sterling and Boston Red Sox radio broadcaster Joe Castiglione switched places in the fourth inning.
 From June 29–30, 2019, Sterling called the first MLB games played in Europe.

 Sterling was also host of the YES Network's Yankeeography series from 2002 to 2013, which produced biographies of New York Yankees.
-Among several nominations, Sterling has received two Emmy Awards for the series.
+Among several nominations, Sterling received two Emmy Awards for the series.
 He also hosted the introductions and recaps for Yankees Classics.
 In addition, Sterling had a nightly commentary feature on WCBS newscasts called "Sterling on Sports", in which he gave his take on a recent sporting event or sports news item.
 This commentary aired nightly during the 6:15 pm sports report.